"The voters of Oregon acted with great humanity when they decided

 terminally-ill patients to request assistance in committing suicide.
 By the

-end of 2004, 208 individuals have ended their life with the help of lethal
+end of 2004, 208 individuals had ended their life with the help of lethal

 prescriptions.
-The number appears to be leveling-off at about 40
+The number appeared to be leveling-off at about 40

 assisted suicides per year.
+However, in 2008, the number increased to 60, and dropped to 59 the next year.
 Physician assisted suicide under the act

 accounts for only one-seventh of one percent of all deaths in the state.